6 Queen Esther Characteristics We Should Be Practicing Now

 I’ve read several fictional versions of the book of Esther, and this one‘s tied for first place.
 I love how beautifully unique it is, while staying true to the Biblical narrative.

-Related to the Queen Esther Characteristics of friendliness and pleasant to be around, compassion was a theme that stood out to me in Star of Persia.
+Related to the traits of friendliness and pleasant to be around, compassion was a theme that stood out to me in Star of Persia.
 Vashti’s decision not to go before the king was compassion.
 Xerxes even showed compassion in a couple of instances that, while out of historical character, were still within a believable line.
 And naturally, Esther’s compassion and kindness are what won her such favor.

 Mordechai’s wisdom and influence cannot be underestimated and is something we as parents can learn a lot from. (yes, even in a novel!)